plandes/buffer-manage/README.md

 ### Key Bindings

-The buffer allows for mouse editing and also the following keys:
+The [entries mode buffer](#entries-mode) allows for mouse editing and also the following keys:

 |Key               |Function                            |Description
 |-----------------:|------------------------------------|-----------------------------------------------------------